getodk/docs/odk1-src/briefcase-using.rst

 Pushing forms to Aggregate
 --------------------------

-To upload blank forms and completed form instances to :doc:`Aggregate <aggregate-intro>`:
+To upload blank forms and completed form instances to an :doc:`Aggregate <aggregate-intro>` server:

 #.
 Open the :guilabel:`Push` tab.
 #.
-Select *Aggregate* in the :guilabel:`Push data to` drop-down.
+Select *Aggregate* in the :guilabel:`Push to` drop-down.
 #.
 Click the :guilabel:`Connect` button and enter the URL and login credentials for your Aggregate server.

    If you have anonymous login enabled on Aggregate, no login credentials are needed here.